gokmen-dursun/Unreliable/README.md

 **Gokmen Dursun** — Lyon, France

-I'm not a developer yet.
-I'm learning as I build.
-Every commit on this repo is proof that you don't need to wait until you're ready — you just need a problem worth solving.
+I'm not a developer yet but I'm learning as I build.
+Every commit on this repo is proof that you don't need to wait until you're ready but you just need a problem worth solving.

 📍 Lyon, France — building since July 2026